istio/cni/README.md

 1. Install Istio

-1. remove the `initContainers` section from the result of helm template's rendering of istio/templates/sidecar-injector-configmap.yaml and apply it to replace the `istio-sidecar-injector` configmap.  --e.g. pull the `istio-sidecar-injector` configmap from `istio.yaml` and remove the `initContainers` section and `kubectl apply -f <configmap.yaml>`
+1. remove the `initContainers` section from the result of Helm template's rendering of istio/templates/sidecar-injector-configmap.yaml and apply it to replace the `istio-sidecar-injector` configmap.  --e.g. pull the `istio-sidecar-injector` configmap from `istio.yaml` and remove the `initContainers` section and `kubectl apply -f <configmap.yaml>`